STUDENT HEALTH

 Social Science Research Lab

-ULM created the Social Science Research Laboratory to expand inter-disciplinary research efforts.
-Faculty representing social psychology and political science have identified individuals from various disciplines interested in interdisciplinary research collaboration in applied research projects with the potential to positively impact our community; service-learning is an extremely important component in virtually everything we do.
+ULM created the Social Science Research Laboratory (SSRL) to expand inter-disciplinary research efforts.
+Faculty representing social psychology and political science have identified individuals from various disciplines interested in interdisciplinary research collaboration in applied research projects with the potential to positively impact our community. the SSRL actively cultivates relationships with other universities in the Delta region.

 The laboratory has research fellows at ULM and elsewhere representing psychology, political science, and sociology.